tot-ra/clarifai-PR/README.md

 | 🔵 | src/workers/darknet.ts | Various | It is recommended to use try-catch with async-await in order to improve error handling. |
 | 🔵 | src/workers/darknet.ts | Various | It can be improved to use JSDoc comments for better code readability and tooling.
 This would include to functions with comments briefly explaining what they're doing and their parameters. |
 | 🟠 | src/workers/darknet.ts | 152 | Each time we read a file using `fs.readFileSync()`, this operation blocks the entire thread until it finishes.
 This could be mitigated by considering using `fs.promises.readFile()`, which is asynchronous and returns a promise. |

+## Privacy
+Note that this github action code accesses your code once you install it on specific events and passes your code to clarifai.com and LLM models for analysis